Radhika-Keni/Object_Localisation-for-Car_Identification/README.md

 ## Sample Ouput/Prediction :
-Here is a sample Ouput image to the program/model for the corresponding imput image above.
+Here is a sample Ouput image to the program/model alongside the ground truth

 ![image](https://user-images.githubusercontent.com/68383273/191107674-7ea077b3-cb37-499e-bfd7-ad964f81a668.png)